 To restore these parameters to the factory default settings:

 - 1. Press and hold the RTFM switch until the status and paging lights come on. - 2.
-Continue to press the RTFM switch until after you see the indicator lights go off and you hear the "restoring defaults" announcement. - 3.
-Release the RTFM switch. - 4.
-The Paging Server settings are restored to the factory defaults.
+Continue to press the switch until after the indicator lights go off, and then release it.